gcmadhan/Face-ID-from-webcam-or-Video/README.md

 A Convolutional Neural Network (ConvNet/CNN) is a Deep Learning algorithm which can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.
 The pre-processing required in a ConvNet is much lower as compared to other classification algorithms.
 While in primitive methods filters are hand-engineered, with enough training, ConvNets have the ability to learn these filters/characteristics.
 The architecture of a ConvNet is analogous to that of the connectivity pattern of Neurons in the Human Brain and was inspired by the organization of the Visual Cortex.
 Individual neurons respond to stimuli only in a restricted region of the visual field known as the Receptive Field.
 A collection of such fields overlap to cover the entire visual area.

+## Facenet
+FaceNet is the name of the facial recognition system that was proposed by Google Researchers in 2015 in the paper titled FaceNet: A Unified Embedding for Face Recognition and Clustering.
+It achieved state-of-the-art results in the many benchmark face recognition dataset such as Labeled Faces in the Wild (LFW) and Youtube Face Database.
+They proposed an approach in which it generates a high-quality face mapping from the images using deep learning architectures such as ZF-Net and Inception.
+Then it used a method called triplet loss as a loss function to train this architecture.
+Let’s look at the architecture in more detail.

 ## Features
 1. New data set can be added under /train folder with with appropriate folder name
 2. Any number or classification can be included, by running the create_model.py Tensorflow model will be created.